GSA/srt-fbo-scraper/docs/procedures.md

 ## GSA Solutions Life Cycle (SLC)
 The primary objectives of an SLC are to deliver quality systems that: meet or exceed customer expectations when promised and within cost estimates; work effectively and efficiently within the current and planned information technology (IT) infrastructure; and are inexpensive to maintain and cost-effective to enhance.

+The SRT System Administrator assumes all information security roles and responsibilities throughout the SLC.

 The SLC is comprised of nine phases.
 Here we documented how the Solicitation Review Tool (SRT) is managed via SLC.

 ### Phase One – Solution Concept Development